James Frampton

 Advocacy

-James regularly appears as an advocate in both the County Court and High Court.
-His recent experience includes:
+James regularly appears as an advocate in the High Court and has appeared unled in the Court of Appeal.

 • Acting for the claimant in Dr Jones Yeovil Limited v The Stepping Stone Group Limited [2020] EWHC 2308 (TCC).
 Following a 7 day trial in the High Court, heard remotely by Zoom, James’ client was successful in recovering its retention and defeating the counterclaim of over £240,000 raised by the employer for alleged defects in full.